Desierto de los Leones National Park: Nowadays

 The national park Desierto de los Leones is one of the main green lands of Mexico City.
 Its wooded area represents 11.9% of the 15,702 hectares that make up the Mexican capital.
-Nevertheless, the 26% of the park's structure is found damaged, because of the 205,000 visitors that come to the park each year.
+Nevertheless, 26% of the park's structure is found damaged, because of the 205,000 visitors that come to the park each year.

-Desierto de los Leones is divided in two areas, the first one corresponds to the public space, equivalent to the 19% of the total surface which covers the ex-convent, the path to the desert and the white cross.
+Desierto de los Leones is divided in two areas, the first one corresponds to the public space, equivalent to 19% of the total surface which covers the ex-convent, the path to the desert and the white cross.
 On the other hand, the ecological restoration area counts with 1,233 hectares which represents the other 81% of the complete surface.
 This area contains the space devastated by the 1988 fire.

 Nowadays the park has presence of wildlife and some exotic plant species.
 However, it faces pollution problems, forest fires and messy water extraction.

 A proper forest management is required in order to maintain the fauna and wild life due to a degree of deterioration showed nowadays and mainly caused by the pollution that comes from the urban area.

-Wildlife in the Desierto de los Leones, although its already scarce, is composed of hundreds of birds, 7 kinds of amphibians, 9 kinds of reptiles and about 30 mammals.
+Wildlife in the Desierto de los Leones, although already scarce, is composed of hundreds of birds, 7 kinds of amphibians, 9 kinds of reptiles and about 30 mammals.
 It is found that in this region, some of the most important species that live here are the opossums, coyotes, raccoons, white-tailed deer, rabbits, among others.

-The wildlife inhabiting in the Desierto de los Leones is mainly composed of stray dogs and they feed themselves on wild animals, which can cause a disease transmission.
+The wildlife inhabiting in the Desierto de los Leones is mainly composed of stray dogs and they feed themselves on wild animals, which can cause disease transmission.

 In relation to the disorderly water extraction, the region is considered moderate infiltration capacity for water, however, many of its springs are exploited to supply this resource to the urban area.